musetronstar/tagd/README.md

 underscores and a QUANTIFIER is a number.
 The `SUPER TAG` predicate defines the subject as being subordinate to (i.e. "is a" or child relation) another tag.

+##### Comments:

+Comments can be used in TAGL like this:

+	-- this is a comment until the end of line
+	-* this is a block comment *-

 #### GET Statement

 Now we can get the tag we've defined: